 Related Videos

-This video uses a short story to illustrate important aspects of the Fourth Commandment.
+This video on the Ninth and Tenth Commandments uses a short parable to illustrate the futility of envy and covetousness.
 See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
-The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the LCMS, WELS, and ELS.
+The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the LCMS, WELS,…

 Luther’s Thoughts on Family Life (5069)